Updated on June 24th, 2019 by Jonathan Weber

-With a market capitalization of $991 billion, Apple is currently the largest publicly traded company in the world, just ahead of Microsoft (MSFT).
+With a market capitalization of $913 billion, just behind fellow technology giants Microsoft (MSFT) and Amazon.com (AMZN).
 Apple was first to break the $1 trillion market capitalization level.

-During the last couple of weeks, there were 2 significant events for Apple.
-The first one was the announcement of a settlement with Qualcomm (QCOM), regarding the legal dispute that the two companies had been fighting for roughly two years.
+Apple recently announced a significant event, its settlement with Qualcomm (QCOM) regarding the legal dispute that the two companies had been fighting for roughly two years.